NBA draft combine

 The NBA draft combine is a multi-day showcase that takes place every May before the annual June NBA draft.
 At the combine, college basketball and professional basketball players are measured and take medical tests, get interviewed, perform various athletic tests and shooting drills, and play in five-on-five drills for an audience of National Basketball Association (NBA) coaches, general managers, and scouts.
 Athletes can attend by invitation only.
 An athlete's performance during the combine can affect perception, draft status, salary, and ultimately the player's career.
-Beginning in 2024, participation in the combine will be mandatory for a player to be eligible for the draft.
+Beginning in 2024, participation in the combine became mandatory for a player to be eligible for the draft.

 The athletic tests include a standing vertical jump, maximum vertical jump, bench press, three-quarter-court sprint time, lane agility time, and modified event time.
 Physical measurements include height with shoes, height without shoes, wingspan, weight, standing reach, body fat, hand length, and hand width.
 The shooting tests include spot-up three-point field goals from various distances (high school, college, and NBA) depending on position, shooting off the dribble, and timed jump shots on the move.
 Although the NBA Draft Combine is the largest pre-draft gathering for testing and drills, international players can attend a separate Eurocamp at a later date.
 Parts of the combine are televised on ESPNU and ESPN2.